irrevion/science/docs/Math/Entities/Imaginary.md

 ## Constructor

-You can create an instance of an Imaginary number in different ways.
-The most trivial was already shown above:
+You can create an instance of an Imaginary number as shown above:
 ```php
 $x = new Imaginary(5);
 $y = new Imaginary(-3);